Brazil: Transportation

 Brazilian roads are the primary carriers of freight and passenger traffic.
-The road system totaled 1720000 km in 2019.
+The road system totaled 2000000 km in 2023, ranking fourth largest by size globally.
 The total of paved roads increased from 35496 km in 1967 to 215000 km in 2018.

 Brazil's railway system has been declining since 1945, when emphasis shifted to highway construction.
 The country's total railway track length was 30576 km in 2015, as compared with 31848 km in 1970, making it the ninth largest network in the world.
 Most of the railway system belonged to the Federal Railroad Network Corporation (RFFSA), which was privatized in 2007.
 The São Paulo Metro began operating on 14 September 1974 as the first underground transit system in Brazil.

-There are about 2,500 airports in Brazil, including landing fields: the second-largest number in the world, after the United States.
+There are over 4,900 airports and airfields in Brazil, second only to the United States.
 São Paulo–Guarulhos International Airport, near São Paulo, is the largest and busiest airport with nearly 43 million passengers annually, while handling the vast majority of commercial traffic for the country.

 For freight transport, waterways are of importance.
 The industrial zones of Manaus can be reached only by means of the Solimões–Amazonas waterway (3250 km in length, with a minimum depth of 6 m).
 The country also has 50000 km of waterways.
 Coastal shipping links widely separated parts of the country.
 Bolivia and Paraguay have been given free ports at Santos.
 Of the 36 deep-water ports, Santos, Itajaí, Rio Grande, Paranaguá, Rio de Janeiro, Sepetiba, Vitória, Suape, Manaus and São Francisco do Sul are the most important.
 Bulk carriers have to wait up to 18 days before being serviced; container ships take 36.3 hours on average.